z0n3d100/reference-architectures/web-app/deployment/readme.md

 2. Go to azure portal in the resource group of deployment above and click on **Azure Cosmos Db Account** then select **cacheContainer** then click on **Documents**.
 Click on **New Document**.
 Replace the whole json payload with above content and click **Save**

 #### Step 7 Publish Asp.net core Web, Api and Function applications.

+1. Clone the repo.
+Open Votin.sln solution right click on VotingData click on **Publish**, select **new profile** then click on **existing**, select the resource group for the deployment select the votingdata api app service deployment.

+2. Open visual studio  right click on VotingWeeb click on **Publish**, select **new profile** then click on **existing**, select the resource group for the deployment select the votingweb app service deployment.

+3. Open FunctionVoteCounter.sln solution right click on VoteCounter project click on **Publish**, select **new profile** then click on **existing**, select the resource group select the function app service deployment.